 A balanced life will put the different aspects of your life into proper priority.
 Struggling through day-to-day life can cause us to lose focus on the big picture.
-Spending an adequate amount of time and energy on the key aspects of your life will help you find balance.
+Spending an adequate amount of time and energy on the key aspects of your life will help you find balance, and less stress.

 This five minute balanced life test easily identifies the areas of life that need your attention.
 You just may surprise yourself when you see the results!